-Within the Neighbourhood Development Plan area, but particularly within the area of the Wye Valley AONB development must conserve the area's landscape scenic beauty and wildlife.
+Within the Neighbourhood Development Plan area, but particularly within the area of the Wye Valley AONB development must conserve and enhance the area's landscape scenic beauty and wildlife.

 Development proposals will be assessed against the following:

-- a) Within the settlements and countryside of the AONB their ability to conserve the scenic and natural beauty of the area and in those areas not within the AONB their degree of impact on the AONB, where identified, and their impact on the wider landscape; - b) Impact on views within the Neighbourhood Development Plan area including, but not limited to, those of the Neighbourhood Development Plan area's settlements; Rosson-Wye; along the River Wye Valley; views of Goodrich Castle, Hay Bluff, and May Hill.
+- a) Within the settlements and countryside of the AONB their ability to conserve and enhance the scenic and natural beauty of the Neighbourhood Development Plan area and in those areas not within the AONB their degree of impact on the AONB, where identified, and their impact on the wider landscape; - b) Impact on views within the Neighbourhood Development Plan area including, but not limited to, those of the Neighbourhood Development Plan area's settlements, and along the River Wye Valley, together with those to Ross-on-Wye, and views of Goodrich Castle, Hay Bluff and May Hill.
 Where appropriate impact on views should be identified and assessed in a Landscape Visual Impact Assessment.
-Where a negative impact is identified, suitable mitigation should be acceptable but only in circumstances where it reduces the impact to a minimal level; - c) The conservation and management of mature trees, hedgerows, orchards, water meadows, ponds and other water features; - d) Proposals should be of a scale and designed so that they retain the dispersed and road side linear settlement pattern of the Neighbourhood Development Plan area as it sits within the wider, most valued landscape and does not change the character and distinctiveness of the area; - e) Conservation of the scenic beauty and tranquillity of the AONB; - f) Include lighting and mitigation to limit light pollution and retain the area's dark skies; and - g) Conservation, where appropriate, and enhancement of wildlife.
+Where a negative impact is identified, suitable mitigation should be acceptable but only in circumstances where it reduces the impact to a minimal level and enhances landscape features; - c) The conservation and management of mature trees, hedgerows, orchards, water meadows, ponds and other water features; - d) Proposals should be of a scale and designed so that they retain the dispersed and road side linear settlement pattern of the Neighbourhood Development Plan area as it sits within the wider, most valued landscape and do not change the character and distinctiveness of the area; - e) Conservation of the scenic beauty and tranquillity of the AONB; - f) Mitigation of lighting to limit light pollution and retain the Neighbourhood Development Plan area's dark skies; and - g) Conservation, where appropriate, and enhancement of wildlife.

-6.15 Most of this Neighbourhood Development Plan area is within the Wye Valley AONB.
+6.15 Most of the Neighbourhood Development Plan area is within the Wye Valley AONB.
 This is a nationally recognised and valued landscape.
 National planning policy recognises that in such areas development should be restricted.
-Where development is proposed, it will be assessed for its impact on this valued landscape and wildlife and where it cannot demonstrate that it conserves the rural beauty and wildlife of the area it will not be supported.
-It will be for applicants to carry out suitable assessments of their proposals on the landscape and wildlife of the area, including Landscape Visual Impact and Ecology Assessments, to ensure that their proposal conserves and enhances the wider landscape, particularly the AONB and wildlife.
-Applications will only be supported when they include measures to eliminate negative impact.
+Where development is proposed, it will be assessed for its impact on this valued landscape and wildlife, and where it cannot demonstrate that it conserves and enhances the rural beauty and wildlife of the area it will not be supported.
+It will be for Development proposers to carry out suitable assessments of their proposals on the landscape and wildlife of the Neighbourhood Development Plan area, including Landscape Visual Impact and Ecology Assessments, to ensure that their proposal conserves and enhances the wider landscape, particularly the AONB, and wildlife.
+Proposals will only be supported when they include measures to eliminate negative impact.
 In particular, assessments should identify and assess impact on key views within the Neighbourhood Development Plan area.
-Some of these views are spectacular both within the area, such as along the Wye Valley, and looking out of the area e.g. to Ross-on-Wye dispersed settlements of Brampton Abbotts, Foy East (including Hall in the Wall) and Foy West, Hill of Eaton, Netherton, part of Phocle Green, Rudhall and Old Gore the last is not within the AONB.
-Proposals should be of a scale and designed in such a way that they conserve this settlement pattern.
-This will be of particular importance within the AONB, but outside of the AONB, proposals will be assessed for the impact on the wider landscape including impact on the AONB and wildlife.
+Some of these views are spectacular both within the area, such as along the Wye Valley, and looking out of the area e.g. to Ross-on-Wye